exercism/problem-specifications/exercises/pop-count/introduction.md

 The position information encoding is calculated as follows:

 1. Scan the potential egg-laying spots and mark down a `1` for an existing egg or a `0` for an empty spot.
-2. Convert the number from binary to decimal
+2. Convert the number from binary to decimal.
-3. Show the result on the display
+3. Show the result on the display.

 Example 1: